Frankston

 The level of cultural diversity witnessed in Frankston was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Frankston's population showed cultural diversity with 13.0% speaking a language other than English at home, and 24.2% born overseas.
-Christianity was the predominant religion at 40.3%.
-Judaism, at 0.3%, was proportionally similar to Greater Melbourne.
+Frankston's population showed above-average cultural diversity, with 13.0% speaking a language other than English at home and 24.2% born overseas.
+Christianity was the main religion in Frankston, comprising 40.3%.
+Judaism was overrepresented compared to Greater Melbourne, making up 0.3% of Frankston's population versus 1.0%.

 Frequently Asked Questions - Diversity